Caldo Tlalpeño (Mexican Soup You Can Make Vegan or Not)

 Alejandra Graf

 Perfect Mexican soup for when you need a broth that feels like a hug, a soup that cures everything or even a remedy to relieve the cruda (hangover).
-I’m sure this Tlalpeño broth is for you.
+I'm sure this Tlalpeño soup is for you.

 5 de 2 votos